 Clinical nutrition- Involves managing the amount of nutrients (i.e. protein, vitamins, and minerals) in a patient’s diet to create a healthy energy balance.

 Acupuncture – A healing methodology that treats patients by manipulating thin, solid needles that have been inserted into the skin.

 Botanical medicine – The study and use of medicinal properties of plants

-Asian medicine – A broad range of medicinal practices sharing traditional theoretical concepts developed in China, including various forms of acupuncture, herbal medicine, massage (Tui na), exercise, and dietary therapy.
+Asian medicine – A broad range of medicinal practices sharing traditional concepts developed in China, including various forms of acupuncture, herbal medicine, massage (Tui na), exercise, and dietary therapy.